MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 Precision
 ---------

-Checkpoint-restart files will be written at the native ``rdef`` precision of the model.
+Checkpoint-restart files will be written at the native ``r_def`` precision of the model.
 This is specified by the XIOS interface routine ``lfric_xios_metafile_mod.F90‎``.
 However, this default precision can be overridden if necessary for individual fields, by specifying their precision in the ``lfric_dictionary.xml``, using ``prec=``.
 This is particularly useful for the handling of integer fields in the checkpoint files.

 It is worth noting here that the precision specified in the ``field_definition`` section of ``lfric_dictionary.xml`` does not impact the checkpoint files, but is used to determine the precision of any diagnostics which are written from fields defined here.